halcy/Mastodon.py/docs/index.rst

 Streaming
 ---------
 These functions allow access to the streaming API.
+For the public, local and hashtag streams, access is generally possible without authenticating.

 If `async` is False, these  methods block forever (or until an error is encountered).